tcwashere/SimpleDevOpsProject/README.md

 3. Jenkins build pushed docker image to ECR
 4. Jenkins deploy application image to EKS
 5. User should be able to test deployed application with browser
+6. Project time to develop this CI/CD project is with 3 days